 After several fires, the only remaining structure is the brick distillery, with its distinctive castellated parapets giving it the appearance of a castle’s battlement tower.
 This can be seen from Warren Road.

 Kobeelya – At the top of Clive street, surveying the whole town, is the imposing two-story, 17-bedroom Late-Victorian Italianate style mansion that Frederick Piesse built for his family in 1902.
 Named Kobeelya after the Noongar word kobelya (meaning sleep).
 When constructed, the house was more than one kilometre from the centre of the town.
 In typical fashion, rather than wait for the road board to build the road to his new house, Frederick Piesse hired eight men for three weeks and got the job done.
-What is now the eastern end of Clive street was one of the best roads in the district at the time.
+What is now the eastern end of Clive street was one of the best roads in the district

 In the years following Frederick Piesse’s death, Kobeelya was sold to the Anglican Church and became a school.
 First called Burbidge House, then the Katanning Church of England Girls School, then the Kobeelya Church of England Girls School before briefly closing in 1975.
 The school was then taken over and re-opened by Penrhos College and the Uniting Church.
 Kobeelya College operated until 1986 before finally closing.
 Kobeelya is now run by the Katanning Baptist Church and operates as the Kobeelya Conference Centre.